walterdejong/synctool/doc/chapter3.md

 mirroring entire directory trees to groups of nodes.

 Unlike with the `overlay/` tree, files in the `purge/` tree do not have group extensions.
-Instead, synctool will copy the entire subtree to the node and it will _delete_ any files on the target node that do not reside in the source tree.
+Instead, synctool will copy the entire subtree and it will _delete_ any files on the target node that do not reside in the source tree.
 So, it will make a perfect mirror of the source under `purge/`.

 To populate the `purge/` tree, use `--upload` with the `--purge` option: